ministryofjustice/security-guidance/intranet/general-user-video-and-messaging-apps-guidance.md

 You can access tools that are provided through your MoJ provided devices by downloading from:

--   The Software Centre application on your device for Dom1 equipment.
+-   The Software Centre application on your device (for Dom1 equipment).
--   The Self Service application on your Mac for Digital Service Desk DSD managed MacBook laptops.
+-   The Self Service application on your Mac (for Digital Service Desk (DSD) managed MacBook laptops).

 Currently, access to the tools mentioned in this document is not available from Quantum devices.